Unexpected money or inheritance?

 - Seek advice from a professional like a financial adviser.
 They can offer an unbiased perspective, helping you make informed decisions without emotion and the influence of family and friends and social media!

-- Pay off debts, use a portion of the inheritance to pay off high-interest debts, such as credit cards or personal loans.
+- If you have high-interest debts, such as credit cards or personal loans, consider using some of your inheritance to pay them off.
 This can provide financial relief and improve your overall financial health.

 - Ensure you have an emergency fund that covers 3 months of household expenses.
 This fund can provide a safety net for unexpected expenses or financial setbacks.

-- Define your financial goals, such as saving for retirement, buying a home, or funding education.
+- Define your financial goals, such as saving for retirement, buying a home, renovations, a holiday or funding education.
 Allocate the inheritance towards achieving these goals.

 - Resist the temptation to make large, impulsive purchases.
 Take time to consider whether these expenditures align with your long-term financial plans.